• Skip to primary navigation

 Instructions

-• In a stand mixer or large bowl, whisk together the oil, eggs, sugar, vanilla and pumpkin until smooth.
+• In a stand mixer or large bowl, whisk together the canola oil, eggs, granulated sugar, vanilla extract and pumpkin puree until smooth.

-• Add both flours, baking soda, baking powder and cinnamon and mix together just until combined.
+• Add all purpose flour, whole wheat flour, baking soda, baking powder, salt and cinnamon.
+Mix together just until combined.

-• Bake for 16-18 minutes or until a toothpick inserted in center comes out clean.
+• Bake for 16-18 minutes or until a toothpick inserted in center of muffin comes out clean.

 Nutrition